-The Illinois River @ 59 Bridge during 2005 can be compared to loads and concentrations developed in other watersheds in Northwest Arkansas for 2005.
-Four other watersheds have been monitored using the same monitoring and load calculation protocols.
+The Illinois River @ 59 Bridge during 2006 can be compared to loads and concentrations developed in other watersheds in Northwest Arkansas for 2006.
+Five other watersheds have been monitored using the same monitoring and load calculation protocols.
 The only differences between the protocols are that trigger levels and storm composite sample volumes are different for each site.
 This means that the distinction between storm and base flows (defined here as the trigger level) may be relatively different at each site.

-The results for the five watersheds are summarized in Table 13 and Figure 4.
+The results for the six watersheds are summarized in Table 13 and Figure 6.
 The table and figure show TSS, total phosphorus and total nitrogen as total annual storm-flow loads per watershed hectare, as base-flow loads per watershed hectare and as base-flow concentrations.
 Normalizing storm and base-flow loads to a per hectare basis allows comparison between watersheds of differing sizes.
 The total loads indicate the mass of TSS or P that are being transported to a receiving water body.
 Storm loads per hectare may be used to represent relative impacts from non-point sources.
-The Illinois River watershed had average TSS loads compared to the other watersheds during both base-flows and storm-flows.
+The Illinois River watershed had lower TSS loads per hectare compared to the other watersheds during both base-flows and storm-flows (Kings River had lower base-flow TSS).
 Most of the TSS was transported during storm events.
-The P load for the Illinois River was average compared to the other watersheds during both base-flows and storm-flows.
+The P load for the Illinois River was lower compared to the other watersheds (except the Kings) during storm-flows.
+The P load during base-flow conditions was the lowest in the Illinois River watershed.
 Most of the phosphorus was transported during storm events.
 There is a strong correlation between base-flow phosphorus loads and the phosphorus discharged by the 4 WWTPs discharging in the watershed (see figure 3).
 Total nitrogen loads per hectare were higher than the others except Ballard Creek and in general higher than in the White River Basin.

 The base-flow concentrations show relative levels of TSS, T-P and TN that are impacting in-stream biological activity during most of the year.
 These are the values that are of greatest interest for determining impacts to in-stream biological habitat and nuisance algae production.
 The base-flow concentration of TSS was average.
-The T-P concentration was 0.1 mg/l, which was greatly reduced from the peak of 0.3 mg/l in 2002.
-The nitrate concentration was high and increasing.
+The T-P concentration was 0.13 mg/l which was greatly reduced from the peak of 0.3 mg/l in 2002.
+However, the concentration was up from 0.1 mg/l in 2005 due to the dry weather.
+The nitrate concentration of 2.41 mg/l was high compared to the others, but down slightly from 2.57 mg/l in 2005.
 This is a possible result of the combination of high groundwater levels and discharges by the 4 WWTPs discharging in the watershed.